 The Calendar service in OS X Server uses the MD5 Digest authentication method by default.
-This does not allow users to log into the Calendar server using Active Directory credentials.
-Apple recommends that Kerberos be configured for Active Directory users.
+This doesn't allow users to log into the Calendar server using Active Directory credentials.
+Apple recommends configuring Kerberos for Active Directory users.

 - To enable cleartext authentication, use this command: